-1Created using Los Angeles County's groundwater basins shapefile overlaid with soils and known forebays shapefiles
+&lt;sup>1 Created using Los Angeles County's groundwater basins shapefile overlaid with soils and known forebays shapefiles

-2 Created by RMC Water and Environment for the Los Angeles Department of Water and Power's Recycled Water Master Planning program to show sources of wastewater that could be made available for recycled water use.
+&lt;sup>2 Created by RMC Water and Environment for the Los Angeles Department of Water and Power's Recycled Water Master Planning program to show sources of wastewater that could be made available for recycled water use.

-3 Created by Federal Emergency Management Agency to define areas at high risk for flooding (subject to inundation by the 1% annual chance flood event) and where national floodplain management regulations must be enforced
+&lt;sup>3 Created by Federal Emergency Management Agency to define areas at high risk for flooding (subject to inundation by the 1% annual chance flood event) and where national floodplain management regulations must be enforced

-4 From Regional restoration goals for wetland resources in the Greater Los Angeles Drainage Area: A landscapelevel comparison of recent historic and current conditions using GIS (C. Rairdan, 1998) and additional current terrestrial aquatic habitat is based on the extent of current habitat derived from the National Wetlands Inventory.
-5 Significant Ecological Areas are those areas defined by Los Angeles County as having ecologically important land and water systems that support valuable habitat for plants and animals.
+&lt;sup>4 From Regional restoration goals for wetland resources in the Greater Los Angeles Drainage Area: A landscapelevel comparison of recent historic and current conditions using GIS (C. Rairdan, 1998) and additional current terrestrial aquatic habitat is based on the extent of current habitat derived from the National Wetlands Inventory, with the exception of the GIS layer for NSMB watersheds which shows no streamlines.

+&lt;sup>5 Significant Ecological Areas are those areas defined by Los Angeles County as having ecologically important land and water systems that support valuable habitat for plants and animals.
+The GIS layers do not reflect ESHAs in the City of Malibu which are also ecologically important.

-6 Created for the GLAC IRWM Open Space for Habitat and Recreation Plan (2012), and shows where there is less than one acre of park or recreation area per one thousand residents.
+&lt;sup>6 Created for the GLAC IRWM Open Space for Habitat and Recreation Plan (2012), and shows where there is less than one acre of park or recreation area per one thousand residents.

-7 Created for the GLAC IRWM Surface Water Quality Targets TM (2012), which ranked catchments based on TMDLs, 303(d) listings and catchments that drain into Areas of Special Biological Significance (ASBS).
+&lt;sup>7 Created for the GLAC IRWM Water Quality Targets TM (2012), which ranked catchments based on TMDLs, 303(d) listings and catchments that drain into Areas of Special Biological Significance (ASBS).

-4.1 Integration Opportunities in North Santa Monica Bay
+4.2 Integration Opportunities in North Santa Monica Bay